thunlp/CokeBERT/README.md

 cd ../..
 ```

-(*Optional*) Generate Knowledge Graph Neighbors.
-We have provided this data.
-If you want to change the max number of neighbors, you can run this code to get the new `kg_neighbor` data
+(*Optional*) If you want to generate knowledge graph neighbors by yourself, you can
+run this code to get the new `kg_neighbor` data.
 ```bash
 cd data/pretrain
 python3 preprocess_n.py
 ```

 #### Fine-tuning data